mbaumer/us_hep_funding/docs/_states/MS.md

 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $4,655,626 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $5,148,157 </b>in NSF MPS grants.
 ```
   Year  Institution                           Amount ($)
 ------  ----------------------------------  ------------
+  2020  University Of Southern Mississippi       109,624
+  2019  University Of Southern Mississippi       382,907
   2018  University Of Southern Mississippi       547,800
   2017  University Of Southern Mississippi     1,459,749
   2016  University Of Southern Mississippi       508,454